-Re-opening at historic Watertower Place in the Grove in Downtown Pueblo in late spring 2018.
+Re-opening at historic Watertower Place in the Grove in Downtown Pueblo in late 2018.

 More than just an art gallery.

 Kadoya Gallery presents art exhibitions and cultural programs featuring distinguished artists from Pueblo, Southern Colorado and beyond, with a special emphasis on emerging creative genius.

 Since its first exhibition in December 2012, Kadoya Gallery has featured a wide variety of artists from Pueblo, Southern Colorado and beyond.
 Each artist, whether emerging, mid-career or established, brings to the Gallery a unique story of self-discovery and exploration.
 The Gallery has an open door policy with just one requirement - own your story and love to share it.